woct0rdho/triton-windows/README.md

     print(b_compiled - b)
     print("If you see tensor([0., 0., 0.], device='cuda:0'), then it works")
 ```
-* Open an issue and paste the results
+* Open an issue.
+Please show the command you use to run this test, and the full error log

 If it shows `PermissionError: [WinError 5] failed to start trace (0x00000005)`, then you need to make sure to run it as administrator.
 (Triton and other usual Python code do not need the administrator privilege. dlltracer needs it.)